Skip to main content

 • 45% of individuals in the United States suffer from a dual diagnosis.

-• Approximately 5 million from 24.6 million Americans with a substance abuse disorder also have a co-occurring mental illness.
+• Approximately 5 million out of 24.6 million Americans with a substance abuse disorder also have a co-occurring mental illness.

 • Alarmingly, 23% of homeless individuals in the United States were recorded to have co-occurring disorders.